Posts

 Image

 *Update from the 10th floor* From the windows of the 10 th floor, I watch from above as the world continues to turn.
-People living their lives, I continue wishing against all odds my daughter was one of those people.
+People are living their lives, and I continue wishing that, against all odds, my daughter was one of those people.
 How do you help someone who is losing the desire to help themselves?
 How do you force someone to continue to fight when they have fought so hard, for so long, that the fight is all they can now remember.
 In healthcare, there can be no shortcuts.
-It is a long exhausting road.
-Today this is where we are.
+It is a long, exhausting road.
+Today, this is where we are.
 A hospital is the last place any parent wants to be with their child.
 I want to see my daughter dressed like a princess, going off to her senior prom.
 I want to see her driving off while experiencing butterflies because she is finally driving.
 I want to watch her walk across a stage and be handed her diploma.
 Covid did not postpone these events in her life.
-POTS, EDS, and SMAS, have stolen these milestones from her past, her present and threaten the shreds of hope
+POTS, EDS, and SMAS have stolen these milestones from her past and her pr...

 Some Things in Life You Cannot Prepare For